chatcompAnIon/chatcompAnIon/README.md

    run_inference_model(texts)
    ```

 ## Ethics and Safety
-* we did not decide what is grooming non grooming
-* no PII breaches in collection all publicly available data
+* The team did not conduct any new labeling of our dataset as to avoid imputing our own biases as to what constitutes child grooming.
+All of our positive class grooming instances stem from grooming chat logs used as evidence in successful court convictions of sexual predators.
+* This model is intended to be a tool for parents to help detect and mitigate digital child grooming.
+We acknowledge there is a real impact of misclassification such as false positives potentially leading to damaged parent and child relationships in addition to unintended potential consequences for the falses accused.

 ## Intended Usage
-* predict grooming in chat rooms mainly in gaming environments
-* used a a support tool for parents, not designed to be considered as a source of truth
+* The model's intended use case is to predict child grooming in chat rooms.
+It is intended to be used as a supportive tool for parents and not to be considered a source of truth.
-* may also be used as an analytics tool to help gaming companies analyze the sentiment and content of their platforms
-* push the field of child grooming linguistic analysis into an automated way
+* However, we do believe there may be multiple other use cases, especially within the Trust & Safety space companies may explore.
+For instance, companies with chat environments may benefit from using such a model along with any sentiment analysis to monitor their chat rooms.
+* We also believe this model sets the foundation for encoding child grooming and linguistic analysis into AI models.
+Further research into feature extraction from text specifically as it relates to child grooming will help push this domain forward.

 ## Limitations
-* build the vbest model at predicting grooming
-* implmenting the model intolive environments entails huge responsibilities of disclosures, opt out policies, privacy policies,e tc.
-* Imbalanced data not the best representation
-* dta is stale, language is dynamic
-*

-* Training Data
-  * The quality and diversity of the training data significantly influence the model's capabilities.
-Biases or gaps in the training data can lead to limitations in the model's responses.
-  * The scope of the training dataset determines the subject areas the model can handle effectively.

-## Contact
+* **compAnIon-v1.0** is primarily trained in the English language, it will not generalize well to other languages without additional training.
+* Our model was trained to predict on a token window size of 400.
+Chats and conversations may vary in length and as such the model's reliability might become constrained when running on extensive long conversations.
+* Language is ever-changing, especially among children.
+The model may perform poorly if there are shifts in grooming stages and their representation in linguistic syntax.

 <!-- CONTACT -->
 ## Contact